aubreyrjones/mutagen/README.md

 The complete PDF playbooks are created in `playbook_output`, with the electronic tracker teplates in a subdirectory.

+Errors might be a bit cryptic right now.
+Sorry. :( Usually they're related to formatting paragraphs or write-in fields.
+Look for the error in the last file that it says it's processing.
+Usually there are clues for the kind of thing that screwed up in the error output.

 ## Playbook Definitions

-Playbooks are made up of multiple sections, each as a separate document.
+Playbooks are made up of multiple sections, each as a separate text file or document.
 The playbook definition file tells the script which sections go together into which playbooks.
 Look at the included `playbooks.txt` for an example.

 Each line of the file consists of a human-friendly playbook name, an equal sign, final playbook filename, another equal sign, then a list